uconneeb/eebcareer/paul.md

 Written by Paul Lewis

-{% include figure.html description="EEB" url="/assets/img/eeb-logo-square-512x512.png" height="100px" css="image-right" %}
+{% include figure.html description="EEB logo" url="/assets/img/eeb-logo-square-512x512.png" height="200px" css="image-right" %}

 A good goal for the Sep.
 12 meeting of the Preparing for an EEB Career (EEB 5100) class would be for everyone to get started on creating a professional web site for themselves.
 Some of you have already done this, and those that have not should (for this class) create a new GitHub or Weebly site (see instructions below).
 During class, you will be expected to show us what you have created, even if it is still only a minimal page.
 Note that, if you already have a web site, don’t create a new one: just show us your current site next week (but perhaps use this as an opportunity to freshen up your site if it's gone a bit stale).
 We can troubleshoot problems, trade ideas and advice, and hopefully, by the time we meet on Sep.
 6, everyone will either have a site they are happy about or know enough to get there soon.